dotnet/cli/Documentation/general/cli-ux-guidelines.md

 a subcommand, that subcommand should usually specialize what the parent command does.

-## CRUD commands
+## Create/Read/Update/Delete (CRUD) commands
-If a new CRUD command is to be added, its naming should be determined with the following logic:
+New CRUD commands should be named according to the following logic:

--   Does the command work on the data in the project (either properties or items)?
+-   Does the command work on data in the project (either properties or items)?
 If yes, then it should be added as a noun to the “dotnet add/list/remove/update”, e.g. “dotnet add foo”.